wsjhk/PaaS_admin/README.md

 # PaaS_admin
-This is a small PaaS platform management system based on Kubernets.
+This is a small PaaS platform management system based on Kubernetes.